Matthew-Hurrell/gear-addict/README.md

 ![Gear Addict Icon Seperator](readme/images/gear-addict-icon-seperator.png)

 The icon seperator is similar to the seperator component except it includes a centralised icon in the horizontal line.
-It is a purely visual component but it is reused frequently across the site to break up page content into clearly defined sections.
+It is a purely visual component, but it is reused frequently across the site to break up page content into clearly defined sections.

 [Back to top](<#contents>)